Hiring Process for Deputy Sheriffs & Corrections Officers

 The Greene County Sheriff’s Office offers full testing services for the position of Deputy Sheriff's through National Testing Network, Inc. (NTN).
 To fill out an application and schedule a test, go to www.nationaltestingnetwork.com, select Law Enforcement and sign up for the Greene County Sheriff’s Office under the State of Ohio.
 To apply for Corrections Officer positions go to INDEED.com and search on Correction Officers in Xenia, Ohio or call 937-562-4717 for additional information.

 What to expect at the www.nationaltestingnetwork.com website:

 - Completion of the application process.

-- Review all information related to the Greene County Sheriff’s Office's Office Deputy Sheriff or Corrections Officer position, including minimum requirements, salary and benefits.
+- Review all information related to the Greene County Sheriff’s Office's Office Deputy Sheriff, including minimum requirements, salary and benefits.